isabellarmonteiro/Bangladesh/docs/suchana_exploratory_analysis.md

 permalink: /docs/suchana_exploratory_analysis
 ---

-## Suchana's impact on the Production of Nutrient-rich SIS
+## Suchana's effect on the Production of Nutrient-rich SIS
 <br>